The heat trace for domains with curved corners: The conformal model and the construction

 where $a_{-2}$, $a_{-1}$, $a_0$, etc. are smooth functions on the face td.
 We refer to $a_k$ as the td-coefficients of the heat kernel; in particular, $a_0$ denotes the coefficient of order $T^0$ at td, whose restriction along $\mathrm{td}\cap\mathrm{ff}$ will determine $\mathcal{C}_{1/2}(\alpha,\kappa_+,\kappa_-)$.

 From \cite{NRS}, these functions are smooth down to ff as well.
-And $T$ vanishes to first order at ff as well as at td.
-Thus the term $T^ka_k$ has order $k$ at ff.\footnote{This is the reason that the heat expansion does not pick up logarithmic terms from the pushforward theorem coming from the intersection td$\cap$ff.
-When we convert to densities, the $T^ka_k$ term has order $k+2$ at ff and since this is not $k$, there are no log terms.
-Similar considerations rule out logarithmic terms from the other intersections.} Therefore, the only terms which are relevant to the leading and subleading terms at ff are $T^{-2}a_{-2}+T^{-1}a_{-1}$.
+The boundary defining function $T=\sqrt t$ vanishes to first order at ff (as at td).
+Thus a td term $T^k a_k$, viewed as a kernel, has order $k$ at ff.\footnote{The heat trace is obtained by restricting the kernel to the spatial diagonal and integrating against the Riemannian area element.
+Near ff, in polar coordinates about the vertex one has $r=TR$, so for fixed $t$ (hence fixed $T$) one gets $dr=T\,dR$ and Accordingly, the corresponding trace density carries an additional factor $T^2$, so the contribution of $T^k a_k$ to the trace integrand has order $k+2$ at ff.
+This is the bookkeeping in the pushforward argument at td$\cap$ff: the shift by $2$ rules out logarithmic terms at this intersection.
+Similar considerations apply at the other intersections.} Therefore, the only terms which are relevant to the leading and subleading terms at ff are $T^{-2}a_{-2}+T^{-1}a_{-1}$.

 We now use the work of Grieser \cite{Grieser} to compute $a_{-2}$ and $a_{-1}$.
 We use his notation throughout this subsection: the coordinates are $(t,x,y)$, where $x\in\mathbb R^2$ is an interior coordinate on the first factor and $y\in\mathbb R^2$ on the second.
 The initial parametrix for the heat kernel is